flyingcircusio/doc/src/reference/security/data-protection.rst

 unauthorized physical or logical access to objects that can potentially store passwords may not result in a compromised passwords.
 Examples are: Home directory on a laptop, keychain or password manager software, backups, USB sticks, smartphones.
 Strongly encrypted storage of passwords is permissible.
+For Flying Circus Staff there is a separate *guideline for handling secret authentication information*.

-All machines have emergency root logins which may only be used by :ref:`Flying Circus administrators <administrators>` if regular user authentication is not working correctly.
+All hardware machines have emergency root logins which may only be used by :ref:`Flying Circus administrators <administrators>` if regular user authentication is not working correctly.
 Such uses must be documented.

+All privileged actions need to be securely logged.
+For machines based on our current (NixOS) platform, the is achieved via a local logging journal, which cannot be tampered with by normal users.

-All privileged actions need to be securely logged. [#secure-logging]_ SSH logins must be performed using SSH keys.
-Successful SSH logins to machines are logged---unsuccessful SSH login attempts are not. [#log-unsuccessful-attempts]_
+SSH logins must be performed using SSH keys.
+Password authentication is not allowed and prevented by the system configuration.
+Successful SSH logins to machines are logged, unsuccessful SSH login attempts are not[#log-unsuccessful-attempts]_.

 .. _access-control: